cloudnativelabs/kube-router/docs/user-guide.md

       --enable-overlay                   When enable-overlay is set to true, IP-in-IP tunneling is used for pod-to-pod networking across nodes in different subnets.
 When set to false no tunneling is used and routing infrastructure is expected to route traffic for pod-to-pod networking across nodes in different subnets (default true)
       --enable-pod-egress                SNAT traffic from Pods to destinations outside the cluster. (default true) --enable-pprof                     Enables pprof for debugging performance and memory leak issues.
-      --full-overlay                     When full-overlay is set to true, it changes "--enable-overlay=true" default behavior so that IP-in-IP tunneling is used for pod-to-pod networking across nodes regardless of the subnet the nodes are in.
-When set to false, the default, default "--enable-overlay=true" behavior is used
       --hairpin-mode                     Add iptables rules for every Service Endpoint to support hairpin traffic.
       --health-port uint16               Health check port, 0 = Disabled (default 20244)
   -h, --help                             Print usage information.